 Photo Credits: Ali Redmond

-I adore this vegan spiced lentil and bulgur recipe, called Mercimek Köftesi and pronounced “mer-jeh-mek koof-teh-seh.”
-These lentil “meatballs” are filled with flavor, vitamins, and nutrients, they are always a hit with my vegetarian guests and meat-eaters alike!
+I adore this vegan spiced lentil and bulgur recipe, called Mercimek Köftesi.
+Pronounced “mer-jeh-mek koof-teh-seh,” these soft and tender lentil “meatballs” are filled with flavor, vitamins, and nutrients.
+They are always a hit with my vegetarian guests and meat-eaters alike!

-Locals enjoy Mercimek Köftesi, translated as lentil meatball, as part of the main course as a substantial vegetarian dish, with other Turkish mezzes and pickles, like pickled turnips and cucumbers.
+Locals enjoy Mercimek Köftesi with other Turkish mezzes and pickles, like pickled turnips and cucumbers.
 Or during afternoon gatherings, along with savory filo pies, our borek cheese rolls, and refreshing salads with a cup of tea.

 Variations are made throughout my homeland, Turkey.
 This simple recipe was passed down to my mother from her neighbors when we lived in Elazığ, a city in the southeast part of the country where these delicious patties were served at ladies’ afternoon gatherings.